Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-8.md

 43. Which of the following steps should be taken by a customer when conducting penetration testing on AWS?
     - A. Conduct penetration testing using Amazon Inspector, and then notify AWS support.
     - B. Request and wait for approval from the customer’s internal security team, and then conduct testing.
-    - C. Notify AWS support, and then conduct testing immediately.
+    - C. Notify AWS support, and then conduct testing immediately.[You must wait for AWS approval before starting.]
     - D. Request and wait for approval from AWS support, and then conduct testing.

     <details markdown=1><summary markdown='span'>Answer</summary>